-- For Instagram carousel posts (i.e. multiple images or videos in one post), once the first photo or video is selected, all of the following photos or videos selected will be cropped to the same aspect ratio.
-For example, if the first photo you select is square (1:1), all of your other images or videos will be cropped to a 1:1 format.
+- For Instagram carousel posts (i.e. multiple images in one post), once the first photo is selected, all of the following photos or videos selected will be cropped to the same aspect ratio.
+For example, if the first photo you select is square (1:1), all of your other images will be cropped to a 1:1 format.
 This is the same when posting to Instagram natively.

 Tagging users in images

 User tagging is only available on direct scheduled posts.
 It’s not available for reels or stories.

 - After uploading an image to your post, click the Tag button on the image.

 - Click the location on the image you’d like to add a tag, enter the @ handle and then click Add Tag.